Japan's Princess Mako defies odds to marry college sweetheart, gives up title | Entertainment

 Japan's Princess Mako defies odds to marry college sweetheart, gives up title

-Mako - now known as Mako Komuro - was diagnosed with post-traumatic stress disorder (PTSD) earlier this year after an engagement plagued by a money scandal, intense media scrutiny, and a three-year separation from her fiance.
+Mako - now known as Mako Komuro - was diagnosed with post-traumatic stress disorder (PTSD) earlier this year after an engagement plagued by a money scandal, intense media scrutiny and a three year separation from her fiance https://www.reuters.com/world/asia-pacific/who-are-japans-princess-mako-her-husband-kei-komuro-2021-10-26.
 "Kei is irreplaceable for me.
 For us, marriage is a necessary choice to live while cherishing our hearts," Mako told a news conference.

 She said "incorrect" reporting on her new husband had caused her "great fear, stress and sadness".
 "The flow of arbitrary criticism of Kei's actions, as well as one-sided speculation that ignored my feelings, made falsehoods somehow seem like reality and turn into an unprovoked story that spread," she added.